orbit-love/orbit-model/README.md

 > On the visual canvas of the Orbit Model, love is represented by distance from the center of the solar system.
 The more love, the closer to the center.

 ### Measuring love

+In the Orbit Model, we are all about simple calculations as the starting points for quantifying concepts.
+Community is a fuzzy endeavor and there are rapidly diminishing returns on trying to measure and product exact numbers.
+But there are no returns on having no numbers.

 To calculate love, we start by counting all the activities that a member has done within a recent time period.
 For example: